Updated: May 18

-Most Saturdays mornings, I review a new batch of Sjogren’s- related journal articles from NIH and Google Scholar.
-These articles, along with the Sjogren’s Quarterly publication, help me stay up-to-date with Sjogren’s research.
+Most Saturdays mornings, I review a new batch of Sjogren’s-related journal articles from the NIH and Google Scholar.
+These articles, along with the Sjogren’s Quarterly publication, help me stay up to date with Sjogren’s research.

 Until recently, this task took an hour or two each week.
 For years, I felt frustrated by the lack of clinical studies.
 The good news: I am now swamped with reading.
 Sjogren’s research is truly gaining momentum!